leichteckig/kcdc-sample/workshop-script/lab-0-foundations/README.md

 Before you begin, make sure you have:

   - A free Auth0 account.
+Important note: Don't start with the quickstarts there just yet!
   - Node.js (version 18 or higher) installed on your machine.
-  - A new Next.js project.
+  - A new Next.js project with TypeScript.
 If you don't have one, create it now by running:
     ```bash
     npx create-next-app@latest kcdc-nextjs-app
     ```